 Previous Projects & Work Samples:

-“Moving Beyond Recidivism Rates at Harvest Kitchen: A Youth Culinary Job-Training Program” (qualitative research project, Brown University & Harvest Kitchen)
+“Moving Beyond Recidivism Rates at Harvest Kitchen: A Youth Culinary Job-Training Program” (qualitative research project, Brown University & Harvest Kitchen; paper available upon request)

 “The Racial Capitalism of Urban Food Insecurity” (academic paper, Brown University)